 Community Solar is a different model for solar energy.
 Instead of putting solar on your own home (which requires home ownership, the right sunny location, and a fairly large upfront investment), Community Solar lets many people come together to build one larger solar array.
 At Seattle City Light, we choose locations that are a good fit for solar.
-The panels are in sunny locations, visible to the public, and on properties that bring other public benefit to our community, such as parks, or the Seattle Aquarium.
+The panels are in sunny locations, visible to the public, and on properties that bring other public benefit to our community.
 Participants benefit through economies of scale, better siting, and the opportunity to take part at a much lower entry level.
 Instead of paying many thousands of dollars for your own solar electric system, you can get financial benefits and support solar in our community for as little as $150.

-City Light has a Community Solar program with an existing project in Jefferson Park in S Seattle and we are currently enrolling the final units in our second Community Solar project at the Seattle Aquarium.
+City Light has a Community Solar program with an existing project in Jefferson Park in S Seattle and one at the Seattle Aquarium.
 The way it works is that City Light builds a solar array and then allows customers to enroll in the project by paying upfront to purchase energy from a portion of the city-owned solar modules.
 Customers will receive an annual credit through 2020 for the amount of electricity generated by their portion of the project -- full payback of the customer's upfront payment is expected by 2019, so the last year's incentive payment should actually make you some money.

 Yes.
 Seattle City Light customers are adding more solar power each year.
 Despite our cloudy reputation, solar power has solid potential in this region.
 In fact, Seattle and the Northwest receive greater solar exposure than Germany, the world leader in solar energy.

 Yes.
 Whether you are a business, non-profit group, or household (rented or owned); living in a single family home, apartment, townhome or condo-you qualify to participate!